CallThatReal/qb-gopostaljob/README.md

 1.)
 Download and rename the folder, remove the "-main" from the end of it.

 2.)
-Add "ensure qb-gopostal" to your server.cfg (if this resource is not places inside of an already ensured foler.)
+Add "ensure qb-gopostal" to your server.cfg (if this resource is not placed inside of an already ensured foler.)

 3.)
 Add the following to your qb-core/shared/jobs.lua within the QBShared.Jobs area: